Wall Street closes stellar quarter on up note

 After several weeks of better-than-forecast data, economic indicators have shown signs of slackening.
 The trend echoes last year's market peak in the first half of the year.

-The U.S.-listed shares of Research in Motion Ltd, the Canadian company that makes the BlackBerry smartphones, surged 7.1 percent to $14.70 a day after it reported its first quarterly loss since 2005.
+The U.S.-listed shares of Research in Motion Ltd RIM.TORIMM.O, the Canadian company that makes the BlackBerry smartphones, surged 7.1 percent to $14.70 a day after it reported its first quarterly loss since 2005.

 In a candid diagnosis of the company's problems, the new chief executive said on Thursday he might consider selling RIM, but he stopped short of saying that was the direction he was taking.